Things To Do in Xcalak

 Xcalak is an ideal place to do nothing.
 Luxuriate in that.
 Lie in a hammock on the beach and read a book.
 Gaze at the sky at night and see more stars than you ever thought existed.
 Observe the herons, cormorants, pelicans and sea gulls as they fish.
 Watch the clouds go by.
 Ask someone for directions to the pier on the bay and walk along the shore picking up Mayan pottery shards.

-As you are probably aware, the area is well known for snorkeling and scuba diving.
+As you are probably aware, the area is well known for diving and snorkling.
+Click here to reach our section on that.

 If you’re interested in bird watching, see Adolfo Acevedo at his store El Paton or at the Xcalak Caribe Bar in Xcalak about a tour to Bird Island, a rookery for spoonbills and other tropical species on a small island in the bay.
 Adolfo has an excellent knowledge of the birds in the area and speaks very good English.
 The trip to the island can also include snorkeling.
-Others in town (including XTC) offer a similar service.
+Others in town (including XTC and many of the local fishing guides) also offer similar services.

 If you want to make a trip to San Pedro on Ambergee’s Cay in Belize, the best way to get there is by boat.
-You should talk to Tom Biller or one of the dive shops about arranging a trip.
+You should talk to XTC or ask at your hotel about arranging a trip.

-While only 40 miles away across the lagoon, a drive to Chetumal, the capital of the state of Quintana Roo, takes 3-hours to make.
+While only 40 miles away across the lagoon, it takes 3-hours to make the drive to Chetumal, the capital of the state of Quintana Roo.
 Chetumal is a frontier border town and is famous in that part of the world as a shopping center.
 In fact, the duty free liquor stores at the border crossing with Belize near Chetumal has the lowest prices I’ve seen anywhere in the world for some brands of liquor.

 At one time, there was a plan to offer ferry service between Xcalak and Chetumal.
 A nice pier was built on the lagoon in Xcalak but on the first trip, the operator discovered that the lagoon was too shallow to make reliable crossings and so it was discontinued.
 We’ve heard some rumors that there is another plan to make use of some sort of hovercraft for the run but at this writing, there is no ferry service to Chetumal.